m0nologuer/Asteroid-Unity/README.md

 Asteroid simulations are an entirely different thing from Unity scenes - it's just convinient to use Unity to design them.

+You may want to start by checking out the sample scenes [here](https://github.com/m0nologuer/Asteroid-Sim-Example).

 ## Getting started

 To get started,